Inverse cascade anomalies in fourth-order Leith models: From kinetic equations to non-linear diffusions

 The organisation of the paper is as follows.
-In Section~\ref{S2}, we present a one-parameter family of DAMs, which appear as fourth-order approximations of the wave kinetic equation for four-wave $(2 \to 2)$ interaction, and is relevant in particular for GW and waves in the NLS model.
-Section~\ref{S3} focuses on the three-dimensional (3D) GW and the 3D NLS cases, and describes direct numerical simulations of the evolution problem with compact supported initial spectra, revealing a finite time blow-up at the infrared front, characterized by an anomalous spectral exponent.
-In Section~\ref{S4}, we discuss the anomalous scaling in terms of simplified second-order DAMs and self-similar solutions of the second-kind.
-In Section~\ref{S5}, we extend the approach to the fourth-order case.
-We formulate the respective nonlinear eigenvalue problem and reduce it to study of an autonomous 4D dynamical system.
-In Section~\ref{S6}, we employ numerical continuation algorithms to explicitly determine the anomalous exponent, in particular for, but not limited to, the 3D GW and the 3D NLS models.
+In Section~\ref{S2}, we present a one-parameter family of DAM, which provide fourth-order approximations of the wave kinetic equation for four-wave $(2 \to 2)$ interactions, and prove in particular relevant for GW and waves in the NLS model.
+Section~\ref{S3} focuses on the three-dimensional (3D) GW and the 3D NLS cases; We describe numerical simulations of the evolution problem with compact supported initial spectra, revealing finite time blow-ups at the infrared front, characterized by anomalous spectral exponents.
+In Section~\ref{S4}, we discuss the anomalous scaling in terms of simplified second-order DAM and self-similar solutions of the second-kind.
+In Section~\ref{S5}, we extend the approach to the fourth-order case. \corr We characterize the anomalous exponent in terms of a nonlinear eigenvalue problem, and formulate the problem in terms of bifurcation analysis within an autonomous 4D dynamical system. \rroc In Section~\ref{S6}, we employ numerical continuation algorithms to explicitly determine the anomalous exponent, in particular for, but not limited to, the 3D GW and the 3D NLS models.
 Section~\ref{sec:conclusion} exposes concluding remarks.